Certain foods may help improve hyperthyroidism symptoms. However, some foods may worsen symptoms or interfere with medications.

 Low iodine foods

-If a person is planning to receive radioactive iodine treatment for hyperthyroidism, their doctor may ask them to follow a low iodine diet.
+If a person is planning to receive radioactive iodine treatment for hyperthyroidism, their doctor may ask them to follow a low-iodine diet.
+A low-iodine diet is a diet with less than 50 micrograms (mcg) of iodine per day.

 Foods and drinks that are low in iodine include: